blobfile/blobfile/README.md

 Google Cloud Storage supports multiple writers for the same blob and the last one to finish should win.
 However, in the event of a large number of simultaneous writers, the service will return 503 errors and most writers will stall.
 In this case, write to different blobs instead.

 Azure Blobs doesn't support multiple writers for the same blob.
-The last writer to start writing will win with the way `BlobFile` is currently configured, and other writers will get a `ConcurrentWriteFailure`.
+With the way `BlobFile` is currently configured, the last writer to start writing will win.
+Other writers will get a `ConcurrentWriteFailure`.
 In addition, all writers could fail if the file size is large.
 In this case, you can write to a temporary blob (with a random filename), copy it to the final location, and then delete the original.
 The copy will be within a container so should be fast.

 ## Logging